 The notification will usually be sent to all students, faculty, and staff (or to an appropriate segment of the community if the event is limited to a defined part of campus) using the MIISAlert system or email.
 The entire campus community will be notified when there is at least the potential that a very large segment of the community will be affected by a situation or event, or when there is a threat to the operation of the campus as a whole.
-There will be a continuing assessment of the situation to determine which segments of the campus community should be notified.
+There will be a continuing assessment of the situation to determine which segments of the campus community should be notified or will determine if the greater community be notified.